| Metacarpophalangeal Arthroplasty in Rheumatoid Arthritis Philip E. Blazar MD

 six weeks post-operatively but static splinting is continued at

+night for three to four months20.
 An alternative postoperative protocol has recently been

 proposed14.
 The patients are placed in a hand-based cast